 Die casting is a type of metal casting that uses the process of forcing molten metal into two steel dies that make up a cast.
 Die casting is typically used in a high-volume production setting and is known for producing a high-quality, consistent product.
 The equipment used for the die casting process typically has a higher initial cost compared to processes that use sand molds.
 However, the day-to-day cost of manufacturing using die casting tends to be on the lower end, producing a lower cost per item.

 The die casting process was originally devised in 1838 to create “movable type” machines (think of a giant stamp with movable letters).
-The first patent related to the die casting process was eventually received in 1849 about 20 years later when die casting equipment became available to the North American market the applicable uses spread as well.
-In the 1900’s, a mixture of tin and lead were used for die casting and would go through several different trends before the use of aluminum became the best option.
+The first patent related to the die casting process was eventually received in 1849 about 20 years later.
+When die casting equipment became available to the North American market the applicable uses spread as well.
+In the 1900s, a mixture of tin and lead were used for die casting and would go through several different trends before the use of aluminum became the best option.

-After the process, castings are moved for further processing or checked for quality.
+After the die casting process, castings are moved for further processing or checked for quality.
 In some cases, if the standards are not met the casting will be sent back to the furnace to be melted and recreated.
-This process requires a system of vibratory conveyors and feeders to move the castings to where they need to go.
+This process requires a system of vibratory conveyors and feeders to move the castings where they need to go.

 To learn more about what vibratory equipment can do to fit your die casting needs, call today and talk to a GK engineer!